Baccharis pilularis in the setting sun. Photo by: Emily Sluiman

 Engage

-From JUNE in the Natural Garden,
+From the NOVEMBER in the Natural Garden,

 Mike Evans